bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 The |FuncTickFormatter| allows arbitrary tick formatting to be performed by supplying a JavaScript snippet as the ``code`` property.
-For convenience, there are also ``from_py_func`` and ``from_coffeescript`` class methods that can convert a python function or coffeescript snippet into JavaScript automatically.
+For convenience, there are also ``from_py_func`` and ``from_coffeescript`` class methods that can convert a python function or CoffeeScript snippet into JavaScript automatically.
 In all cases, the variable ``tick`` will contain the unformatted tick value and can be expected to be present in the snippet or function namespace at render time.
 The example below demonstrates configuring a